openstream/woocommerce-runmyaccounts/README.md

 No. Run my Accounts for WooCommerce requires WooCommerce to provide all features.

-### Do I need a paid account with Run My Accounts?
+### Do I need a paid account with Run my Accounts?

 Yes.
-Without the paid account you are not able to set up your company within Run My Accounts.
+Without the paid account you are not able to set up your company within Run my Accounts.

 ### Is the plugin for free?

-The source code is freely available, but you need a Run My Accounts API key.
+The source code is freely available, but you need a Run my Accounts API key.
 Openstream and Run my Accounts agreed that plugin users will be charged CHF 200.- yearly for plugin maintenance, i.e. for making sure that the plugin works with new versions of WordPress and WooCommerce.

 ### I miss a feature.
 What to do?

 Please send a request to the Openstream Internet Solutions.
 We provide customization on an hourly rate.
 Otherwise you can fork the plugin on GitHub and develop the missing feature yourself.
 We only ask to send a pull request so, each user can benefit from your extension.

-## Known issues
-* Update customer in Run My Accounts if user data was updated in WooCommerce is not working yet.
-* Create an invoice, if client does not register on checkout page, does not work.

 ## Translations